-4. A considerable number of theoretical models on the exchange rate pass-through on firms' export prices were proposed in the late 1980s.
-They focus on microeconomic aspects such as the shape of the demand curve and cost to the import prices for 25 member countries of the Organisation for Economic Co-operation and Development (OECD), and show that the exchange rate pass-through to import prices declined significantly in the 1990s.
-In addition, Otani, Shiratsuka, and Shirota (2003) examine the exchange rate pass-through to import prices in Japan, and show that it also continued to decline in the 1990s.
+Following the aforementioned theoretical developments, a number of empirical studies on exchange rate pass-through to import prices have been carried out.4 For example, Campa and Goldberg (2002) estimate the exchange rate pass-through to the import prices for 25 OECD member countries, and show that the exchange rate pass-through to import prices decline significantly in the 1990s.
+In addition, Otani, Shiratsuka, and Shirota (2003) examine the exchange rate pass-through to import prices in Japan, and show that pass-through in Japan also continue to decline in the 1990s.5

-Campa and Goldberg (2002) and Otani, Shiratsuka, and Shirota (2003), however, draw contrasting conclusions regarding the factors behind the worldwide decline in the exchange rate pass-through.
-The former state that it comes mainly from the decline in the import share of primary commodities such as raw materials and fuels.
-The latter argue that it is mostly attributable to the decline in the exchange rate pass-through for each product.
+Campa and Goldberg (2002) and Otani, Shiratsuka, and Shirota (2003), however, draw contrasting conclusion regarding the reason behind the world-wide decline in the exchange rate pass-through.
+Campa and Goldberg (2002) point out that such decline comes mainly from the decline in the import share of primary commodities such as raw materials and fuels.
+Otani, Shiratsuka, and Shirota (2003) argue that such decline is mostly attributable to the decline in the exchange rate pass-through for each product.